psiccardi/gzdoom-reload-weap/README.md

 * Added reloading logic to ShotgunGuy (he fires 8 times before the reload)
 * Replaced DoomImp witn an Imp that can swim
 * Forced falling damage for all Actors
+* Added a new neutral monster, the "tick" from Marathon 2 Durandal

 Credits: